 I always tell myself I don’t want to make a fuss over my birthday and then it comes around and I realize how important it is to take advantage of celebrating yourself.
 So I did.
-This year started out on a rocky note, with me losing my hearing in South Africa.
-It was important for me to shake all of that off and celebrate life.
+This year started out on a rocky note, with me losing my hearing while in South Africa.
+As a result, it was important for me to celebrate life.
 I had my brunch at Il Bastardo, an Italian restaurant where you can drink out of champagne bottles with straws.
-It was a 90s themed brunch, since I absolutely love the 90s.
-All of my guests left with a “You Are A Badass” book, which was one of the books I read to encourage me and get me going again.
+It was a 90s themed brunch since I absolutely love the 90s.
+All of my guests left with a “You Are A Badass” book by Jen Sincero because it was one of the books that I read while I was sick to encourage me to get going again.

 After brunch, my friends and I went to an art exhibit followed by another party at Studio 21 which was a blast.
 We spent the rest of the night dancing to all of my favorite songs new and old.
 But a night out wouldn’t be complete without the relentless search for food at midnight.
 We found a cozy Mexican restaurant where we shared arroz con pollo and fajitas.
 T’was a good night.

 Every year, I try to throw a shindig that gets all my friends together under one roof.
 Sometimes we get so distracted by everyday life that we forget the importance of maintaining relationships.
 Last year was a happy hour, the year before was a dinner party, and this year was my vision board party.
 On Saturday I gathered a few of my friends for Envision and Sip.
 It was such a positive afternoon filled with laughs, great food, and collaging.
 The highlight of the night was when each of us revealed our vision board and explained the trajectories in life we would like to take.
 We learned from one another, we were able to be vulnerable, and transparent.
 I hope this event changed the lives of my attendees because mine sure was changed.
 I now have 10-people holding me accountable for the goals I spoke into existence that day.